-The vast majority of them experience significant welfare issues due to breeding for fast growth, high stocking densities, barren environments that do not allow for expression of natural behaviors, and pre-slaughter stunning systems that require live handling and shackling.
+The vast majority of them experience significant welfare issues due to breeding for fast growth, high stocking densities, barren environments that do not allow for the expression of natural behaviors, and stunning systems that require live handling and shackling.
 The need for meaningful improvements has never been greater.

 - Ensure that food businesses can and will stick to their commitments to improve broiler chicken welfare across 100% of their supply chains;